STWM Gold Certification — Council for Responsible Sport

 On the Southwest corner of Nathan Phillips Square along Osgoode Lane (28 spots)

-Please note that these are public bicycle parking spots and are on a first come, first served basis.
+Please note that these are public bicycle parking spots and are available on a first come, first served basis.
 Any bikes that are parked in these locations will not be monitored by Canada Running Series staff or volunteers.
 Canada Running Series will not be responsible for any damage to bicycles while parked in these locations during the event.

 Every one of our events offers online registration which has saved wasting paper caused by paper mail-in registration forms.
 In 2016, the Scotiabank Toronto Waterfront Marathon, Half-Marathon & 5k had 98% of its participants register through online registration!